MONEY MARKETS-Wall Street scrambles for cash on storm worries

 In the repurchase market, which is a key source of short-term cash for Wall Street to fund trading and operations, some traders sought to lock funds through Tuesday.

-This drove the interest rates on loans backed by Treasury bonds through Monday higher by several basis points from late Thursday to as high as 0.10 percent.
+This drove the interest rates on loans backed by Treasury bonds through Monday higher by several basis points from late Thursday to 0.08 percent.

 "Most of the funding market is focused on ensuring they are funded for Monday in case there are problems from the hurricane that could shut down their offices," said Mike Lin, director of U.S. funding at TD Securities in New York.